-Cornell University practices need-aware international admissions and provides financial aid to admitted international students and admitted undocumented students without DACA (Deferred Action for Childhood Arrival) status who apply for financial aid and have demonstrated financial need.
+Cornell University practices need-aware international admissions and provides financial aid to admitted international students and undocumented students who apply for financial aid and have demonstrated financial need.
 Follow the instructions and deadlines below.
 If you are an undocumented resident with DACA status,click here.

-If you are an international student residing in the U.S. and filed your I-485 to apply for a Green Card by no later than June 15, 2007, please contact a financial aid staff member to discuss the financial aid application process.
+If you are an international student residing in the U.S. and filed your I-485 to apply for a Green Card by no later than June 15, 2007, or are a long-term undocumented individual, please contact a financial aid staff member to discuss the financial aid application process.

 Current Cornell students who receive international financial aid should see re-application requirementshere.